MarcoMuellner/PyMesaHandler/README.md

 - **Python file types**.
 You can actually do some scripting or calculation beforehand.
 The package will automatically convert these properly to the right types for fortran.
+- **Parameter creation and deletion**: Currently the module only allows for access of already existing parameters.
+This will include checks if the parameter actually exists within Mesa.
 ## Getting started
 PyMesaHandler is available through pip.
 To install simply call